thiagobarbosa/theme-switcher-nextjs/README.md

 # Theme Switcher for Next.js

-A beautifully designed theme switcher component for Next.js applications.\
+A minimalist, beautifully designed theme switcher component for Next.js applications.\
 Smoothly switch between light, dark and system themes with a single click.\
 Based on the Vercel's Geist design system.